edoardottt/MSc-CyberSecurity-Sapienza/Security-Governance/theory.md

 - A Third Party Access Control Policy

 It is very important that the ISPA clearly indicates where these different policies originate, this means that any sub-policy must be ‘linked’ or ‘traced back’ to the CISP in some way.

+**Control**
+Compliance check is the main scope of the Control part of the model.
+It is possible to assess only what we can measure, so the compliance clauses that should be present inside the directives, need to provide a clear metric that can be evaluated.
+Traditionally, Compliance monitoring is done by performing periodic ICT Audit sessions where ICT risks are evaluated and an audit report is produced.
+These actions should be done in a proper way considering the timing.
+In particular we should be sure that the directive was received by everyone involved in the policies and that enough time has passed in order to perform a valid audit.
+The monitoring should also be done in near real time due to the fact that the world is fast and dynamic.
+It is not an exact science and few guidelines are available:
+- Compliance Clauses must be clear and precise (e.g., a clause like “Employees must take Information Security seriously” is vague...
+What does it mean “seriously”?)
+- Compliance Clauses should express a way to measure its satisfaction